patriciogonzalezvivo/thebookofshaders/07/README.md

 * Use [`step()`](../glossary/?search=step) to turn everything above 0.5 to white and everything below to 0.0.

-* Inverse the colors of the background and foreground.
+* Invert the colors of the background and foreground.

 * Using [`smoothstep()`](../glossary/?search=smoothstep), experiment with different values to get nice smooth borders on your circle.